Skip to main content

 • "deephub-apache"

-Each corresponds to one Docker container (indicated by the name).
+Each corresponds to one Docker image (indicated by the name) and a resulting Docker container when started.
 Within each service section, Docker-specific details can be configured as well as environment variables for the processes running within a container.
 Let's pick an example section:

 deephub: